HarrisonHall/slipstream/README.md

 ## Roadmap

-While `slipknot` is usable, these crates are far from complete.
+While the `slipfeed` and `slipknot` APIs may not be stable, they are essentially complete as-is. `slipstream` development has not yet started.
+While `slipstream` features overlap greatly with `slipknot`, the implementation will likely be completely independent.

 - `slipfeed`
-  - [ ] Improve generic `Entry` model and parsing
-  - [ ] Move update durations to be feed-specific
-  - [ ] Send If-Modified-Since and store previous requests
+  - [ ] Add other built-in feed implementations (e.g. activitypub)
 - `slipknot`
   - [ ] Add more filters (regex/pomsky, allowlists, etc.)
-  - [ ] Add caching and make updates nonblocking
-  - [ ] Add feed import/export to/from opml
-- `slipstore`
-  - [ ] Allow storing entries in a sqlite database
-  - [ ] Track reads
+  - [ ] OPML conversion support
 - `slipstream`
   - [ ] Design web interface
+  - [ ] Use sqlite for storing entries and feed definitions
+  - [ ] Track reads
   - [ ] Add authentication/private feeds
-  - [ ] Allow filter definitions via lua
+  - [ ] Allow filter definitions via gleam/lua
+  - [ ] Support atom exports

 ## Contributing